canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    - If you need to support an architecture other than AMD64, you must check that architecture and click Apply Changes.
 This process will probably take several minutes to complete.

-   - If you need to import i386 point-release images, you must import them manually, as described in Appendix B.

 #.
 Click the Subnets link near the top of the web page so you can review
    the DHCP options: